 What Is Permeable Paving and How Does It Work?

-As well as reduce pollutants, permeable pavers:
+As well as reducing pollutants, permeable pavers also:

 - Reduce overall irrigation demand

 By allowing water to seep into the ground, the direct and surrounding areas need much less man-produced irrigation.
 Doing this will help you save money and reduce your daily water usage for irrigation purposes.